 Proposed Solution: Federation of Matrix Homeservers¶

-Matrix is a federated open source store+forward messaging system, which supports group communication (multicast) via chat rooms.
-Direct messages are modeled as 2 participants in one chat room with appropriate permissions.
+Matrix is a federated open source messaging system, which supports group communication (multicast) via chat rooms.
+Direct messages are modeled as 2 participants in a private chat room.
 Homeservers can be extended with custom logic (application services) e.g. to enforce certain rules (or message formats) in a room.
-It provides JS and python bindings and communication is done via HTTP long polling.
+It provides JS and Python bindings and communication is done via HTTP long polling.
 Although additional server logic may be implemented to enforce some of the rules below, this enforcement must not be a requirement for a server to join the servers federation.
 Therefore, any standard Matrix server should work on the network.

 Use in Raiden¶